matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 could setup a push rule for the `content.m\\.new_content.m\\.mentions` property or potentially leverage [MSC3664](https://github.com/matrix-org/matrix-spec-proposals/pull/3664).

+This implies that:

+* If a client highlights a message visually (e.g. by coloring it red), then it should look at the `m.mentions` under `m.new_content` for edited messages.
+  Otherwise, in the example above, Alice would not see the message as red, even though the intent was for her to be mentioned.
+* Any sort of processing of push rules, e.g. to display a notification (sound, toast, push notification), should occur without any special rules.
+I.e. the `.m.rule.is_user_mention` and `.m.rule.is_room_mention` should look at the `m.mentions` directly under `content` and not match for Alice.

 ### Impact on bridging

 For protocols with a similar mechanism for listing mentioned users this should